Connie120/ECE60827-HW4/workspace/exercises/01-model-conv1d-2level/README.md

     python3 run_example.py 01_os
     ```

 3. Compare the statistics from the two runs.
 Do you see a difference?
 Why or why not?
-Do the access count and buffer utilization numbers match the expected numbers from the tables in the Powerpoint slides?

 4. Now let's try something interesting.
 Edit the `prob/conv1d.prob.yaml` file and change the problem size from `P:16` to `P:1920`.
 Next, edit both mappings to reflect this change: a mapping _must_ cover the complete iteration space of the original problem, otherwise it is illegal (Timeloop will complain).
 Now try running both mappings as before.
     - Hmmmm... what do you think happened here?
 Can you change any of the _architecture_ specs to make the mappings work?